RinProject/Rin/docs/utility.md

 ---

 ## Giverole
-Gives a given role to a given user
+Gives a given role to a given user.
 ### Required Permissions
 * Manage Roles